zaiisao/Documentation/en/cloud-recording/cloud_recording_composite_mode.md

 Agora Cloud Recording supports two recording modes:

 - Individual recording mode: Records the audio and video as separate files for each UID in a channel.
-- Composite recording mode: Generates a single mixed audio and video file for all UIDs in a channel.
+- Composite recording mode: Generates a single mixed audio and video file for all or specified UIDs in a channel.

 This article explains how to record a call in composite recording mode by using the RESTful API.